ST Engineering: SAR 21 5.56mm assault rifle

 In the mid 90s, the SAF decided to develop an indigenous rifle to replace the aging M16S1, most of which had been in service since the 70s.
 The other option was to procure new—and more expensive—weapons, with the chief contender being the M16A2.
 The Advanced Combat Rifle was conceived, and it eventually became the SAR 21.
 The SAR 21 is the first production assault rifle of its class to incorporate a built-in Laser Aiming Device (LAD) (powered by a single "AA" battery) as standard.
 The rifle incorporates various patented safety features, such as a Kevlar cheek plate and overpressure vent that protects the shooter in the unlikely event of a chamber explosion or catastrophic failure.
 It also has an integral 1.5× optical scope that is built into its carrying handle.
-The scope aids in target acquisition, particularly under low light conditions.
+The scope aids in target acquisition.
 The scope is factory-zeroed, and requires minimal further zeroing to suit different users.
 This minimizes non-training range time to zero the weapons and maximises live-firing training hours.